jnaulet/bffsecc/Seven_Deadly_Sins.md

 to get a decent code coverage in your unit tests.

-As a general rule of thumb, a switch deserves its own function and two levels of nesting per function is the maximum.
+As a general rule of thumb, a switch deserves its own function and two levels of nesting per function (three, exceptionally) is the maximum.

 ## 3: Keyword & types redefinition
 Rationale: any competent developer must be able to understand your code just by looking